rtsinani/PinClusterer/README.md

 *Pin Clusterer* is a JavaScript layer that groups close pushpins together on a Bing Map.

-For a live demo and docs, check out the product page at [rtsinani.github.com/PinClusterer/](http://rtsinani.github.com/PinClusterer/).
+For a live demo and docs, check out the product page at [Lugo Labs](http://lugolabs.com/projects/pinclusterer).

 = = =